kaiwen-wang/gt-subleaser/README.md

   filling images properly is probably the biggest pain of the ass

 TODO:

+Maybe session needs to be wrapped into a global state

 lighthouse alt tags X
 change the bath upload so it stops doing "shared bath" add an X on the menus for mobile, and don't open the grid when the menu is open